Akarsh-09/Brick-Breaker/Readme.md

 4. Open and run the **MainProject.java** file.

-5. A new window will open, and you're ready to enjoy the game!
+5. A new window will open, and the game is ready to be enjoyed!